What is The Functional Pelvis, Inc?

-New patients should fill out the new patient form of their complete medical history.
+New patients should fill out new patient forms of their complete medical history.

 In addition, NY State requires that patients get a referral from their physician to visit an occupational therapist if they plan on filing for reimbursement from their insurance company.
-This is as simple as requesting an Occupational Therapy prescription from your physician.
+This is as simple as requesting an Occupational Therapy prescription from your physician for evaluation and treatment.

 For more information on insurance reimbursement, please see the Insurance page.

 We provide customized treatment in YOUR HOME AND our Union Square office.